 and add the core dependencies needed to build the documentation.

 There are several ways of exporting a conda environment:

 conda env exportwill produce a complete list of all the packages installed in the environment with their exact versions.
-This is the best option to ensure reproducibility, but can create problems if done from a different operative system than the target machine, in our case Ubuntu Linux (check out our Docker images for further information).
+This is the best option to ensure reproducibility, but can create problems if done from a different operative system than the target machine, in our case Ubuntu Linux.

 conda env export --from-historywill only include packages that were explicitly requested in the environment, excluding the transitive dependencies.
 This is the best option to maximize cross-platform compatibility, however it may include packages that are not needed to build your docs.

 And finally, you can also write it by hand.
 This allows you to pick exactly the packages needed to build your docs (which also results in faster builds) and overcomes some limitations in the conda exporting capabilities.

 For example, using the second method for an existing environment: